 This stuff is very easy to use and is designed to bond new concrete to old.

-You just paint it on, using a roller or a scrub brush, an hour or up to 10 days before your new pour.
+You just paint it on using a roller or a scrub brush.
+Let it dry, it takes about an hour or two, the pour right over it

-When you pour your new concrete over this bonding agent, it activates it and bonds the new concrete to the old concrete.
+When you pour your new concrete over Weld Crete, it activates it and bonds the new concrete to the old.

-If you don't use Weld-Crete, there's no guarantee the new concrete will stick to the old concrete.
+If you don't use a bonding agent like Weld-Crete, there's no guarantee the new concrete will stick to the old concrete.

 There are cases when pouring new concrete over old just isn't a viable solution.

-If you're concrete has large cracks and the slab may still be moving due to freeze and thaw conditions or settling, then a tear out and replace is a better solution.
+If you're concrete has large cracks it might still be moving due to freeze and thaw conditions or settling.
+In that case, a tear out and replace with new is a better solution.

 If tree roots are causing your concrete to crack, then tear out the old concrete, resolve the tree roots problem, and pour new concrete.

-If door thresholds or stair risers are an issue, pouring new concrete may cause some other problems you would have to resolve.
+If you have door thresholds or stair risers you can't adjust to the new floor height, then pouring new concrete may cause some other problems you'd have to fix.

-If you're existing concrete has a lot of cracks, but is structurally sound, isn't moving, heaving, or settling, then it's ok to pour new concrete over it.
+If you're existing concrete has a lot of cracks, but is structurally sound, and it's not moving, heaving, or settling, then it's ok to pour new concrete over it.

-I recommend installing a bond breaker between the old slab and the new one so the cracks won't transfer up through the new concrete.
+I recommend pouring the new concrete at least 3 inches thick and installing a bond breaker between the old slab and the new one so the cracks won't transfer up through the new concrete.

-Some of the things we have used as bond breakers are:
+Some of the things we use as bond breakers are:

-Using a bond breaker will keep the two slabs of concrete separate and the cracks will not mirror up through the new slab.
+Using a bond breaker will keep the two slabs of concrete separate and the cracks will be much less likely to mirror up through the new slab.